carlotagillard/carlotagillard.github.io/projects/IDC.md

 ## Overview

-A five-robot team where each bot had to navigate a course autonomously, read RFID tags at fixed waypoints, and then coordinate wirelessly to assemble a shared result.
-I owned sensor integration and the communication layer.
+Our three-person team built one of five autonomous robots for a multi-bot collaborative course.
+Each robot had to autonomously navigate a black-line track, stop at hashmarks, handle onboard sensor triggers (our group used RFID), and coordinate wirelessly via XBee to assemble and display a shared result.

+The course runs along a black line marked by seven hashmarks:
+- Hashmarks 1–5: The robot stops, flashes a unique onboard RGB LED color for each crossbar, and polls the RFID reader.
+An external LED lights up green if an RFID card is present or red if absent.
-The course runs along a black line marked by seven crossbars.
-At the first five, the robot stops and checks for an RFID card; whichever crossbar has one becomes that bot's position value.
-After the sixth crossbar the line ends, and the robot has to cross open floor on dead reckoning to reach the final segment.
-At the seventh it stops for good and switches from driving to communicating.
+- Hashmark 6: The line ends, and the robot crosses open floor using dead reckoning to reach the final segment.

-[Two sentences on what made it hard.
-The dead-reckoning gap and five radios on one channel are both worth naming.
-If the course had a specific turn radius or timing budget that shaped your tuning, say so.]
+- Hashmark 7: The robot stops for good and switches from driving to communicating.

+Navigating this course was exceptionally difficult due to two major hurdles:
+- Precision Sensor Placement: Getting the onboard LEDs to flash correctly when identifying RFID tags required strict mechanical calibration.
+Because the RFID sensor has a wide detection range, positioning it too far forward caused it to trigger prematurely on the wrong or previous hashmark, requiring us to place the sensor precisely parallel to the back half of the bot.
+- Wireless Collision and Timing Bottlenecks: Managing five XBee radios on a single channel created severe congestion.
+Because our bot finished last in the sequence, the faster leading bots would often receive all prior data, calculate the total, and trigger the final show before our messages could fully propagate—leaving us bombarded with rapid incoming data and highly susceptible to dropped packets.

 ## System architecture

-The robot runs a C++ state machine.
-Every transition is triggered by sensor input rather than elapsed time, so a slow trial degrades gracefully instead of desynchronising.
+The robot runs a deterministic C++ state machine where every transition is triggered by sensor input rather than elapsed time, ensuring that a slow trial degrades gracefully instead of desynchronising.

 <div class="figure-center">
   <figure>